Ateneo de Davao University: Basic education units

 The government mandated K12 basic education program was implemented in the university starting in school year 2012–2013.

 Senior High School

 The Senior High School covers three areas based on disciplines similar to college courses which are all Academic: Accountancy, Business & Management (ABM), Science Technology Engineering & Mathematics (STEM), and Humanities & Social Sciences (HUMSS).
 These areas allow students to choose the strand where they can prepare for college.

 The first two school years of the Senior High School which began in June 2016, was temporarily held in the college campus in Jacinto while the permanent and current site was being constructed in Bangkal.
 In June 2018, with the new campus 90% complete, formal classes were already held in this new location.

-The SHS is headed by the Director, Ricardo P. Enriquez, MPA.
+The SHS is headed by the Principal, Dr. Joan Grace A. Palconit.
 Its Assistant Principal for Formation is Fr.
 Jessel Gerard "JBoy" M. Gonzales, SJ.